tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/sts/SeasonalStateSpaceModel.md

 `observation_noise_scale` are each (a batch of) scalars.
 The batch shape of this `Distribution` is the broadcast batch shape of these parameters and of the `initial_state_prior`.

+Note: there is no requirement that the effects sum to zero.

 #### Mathematical Details